Jays-Network/NexusComs/BACKEND_SETUP.md

 ## Overview
 World Risk now uses a proper backend server to generate Stream tokens securely.
 This ensures the Stream API Secret is never exposed to the client.

+## Web UI
+The backend includes a user-friendly web interface for testing and generating tokens:
+- **Access**: Open http://localhost:3000 in your browser (when backend is running)
+- **Features**:
+  - Generate Stream tokens via web form
+  - Real-time server status indicator
+  - API endpoint documentation
+  - Formatted JSON responses

 ## Architecture
 - **Frontend**: Expo app running on port 8081 (default Expo port)
-- **Backend**: Express server running on port 3000
+- **Backend**: Express server running on port 3000 with web UI
 - **Authentication Flow**:
-  1. User enters credentials in the app
+  1. User enters credentials in the app (or web UI)
   2. App calls `/api/auth/stream-token` endpoint
   3. Backend securely generates Stream token using API Secret
   4. App receives token and connects to Stream services